-In 1986, Training became very important to The Counseling Team International’s (TCTI’s) success.
+In 1986, Training became very important to TCTI’s success.
 Training reaches out to many people who otherwise would not have any contact with the mental health field.
 TCTI created their training division which develops classes to meet the needs of all they serve.
 TCTI’s Staff are Adjunct Professors for many colleges and universities in Southern California.
 They have been guest speakers for the Federal Bureau of Investigation (FBI), Bureau of Indian Affairs (BIA), California Highway Patrol (CHP), the Federal Law Enforcement Training Center (FLETC), and the Federal Air Marshal Service (FAMS) as well as many police and fire academies.
-TCTI’s Instructors are certified to teach for the International Critical Incident Stress Foundation (ICISF), Law Enforcement Wellness Association (LEWA), Police Officer Standards of Training (POST), Standards and Training for Corrections (STC), Board of Registered Nursing (BRN), Continuing Education Units (CEU), ICEMA for Emergency Medical Technicians (EMT), paramedics and the QPR Institute for suicide prevention and intervention.
+TCTI’s Instructors are certified to teach for the International Critical Incident Stress Foundation (ICISF), Law Enforcement Wellness Association (LEWA), Police Officer Standards of Training (POST), Standards and Training for Corrections (STC), Board of Registered Nursing (BRN), Continuing Education Units (CEU), ICEMA for Emergency Medical Technicians (EMT), paramedics.
+TCTI also trains for the QPR Institute for suicide prevention and intervention.

 In 1987, TCTI’s Employee Support Services Program was created to help the employees of companies and/or departments and their eligible dependents in solving personal and emotional problems.
 The employees and their eligible dependents can call directly for help without going through a supervisor.
 TCTI’s counseling has helped in areas such as stress, depression, marriage and family/relationships, substance abuse, weight control, financial difficulties, suicide ideation and career concerns.
 The Counseling Team International’s Employee Support Program quickly expanded and was offered to many other police and fire departments throughout Southern California.